SlicerMorph/S_2019/Lab08/README.md

 <img src="https://github.com/SlicerMorph/S_2019/blob/master/Lab08/images/histogram.png">

 4. Bonus: Generate or load your own segmentation.
 Reuse the code snippet from Step 3 to calculate segment histograms.
-5. Bonus: Update the code snippet to calculate an average value for each segment.